kris-araptus/PNPM-Security-Scan/README.md

 A fast, zero-dependency CLI tool that scans your dependencies against a database of known malicious packages.

+> **Inspired by the [Shai-Hulud npm worm](https://socket.dev/blog/shai-hulud-npm-worm)** — a self-replicating malware that infected 187+ packages with 2M+ weekly downloads in September 2025.

 ---

 ## Quick Start